aartiarya/XeroCodeExercise/README.md

 =====================================================================

 This test class is created to login to Xero account via two factor authentication and Add bank account details of specific user.

+Pre-Requisite:
+No bank account(ANZ (AU)) is added to the user account.
+If added already, please delete the bank account in order to successfully run the test.

 It has four steps:
 1. Login to Xero
 2. Perform two factor authentication
 3. Add ANZ(AU) Bank account to user 'Aarti Arya'
 4. Verify account is added successfully.
+5. Logout from xero

+NOTE: This test case is only designed to add a bank account in the condition that there is no bank account already added.

 I recommend you to use JUnit to run this test.